Use the exact shift

 Commute

 Use this page before you apply or accept a role that depends on a specific store, warehouse, property, restaurant, office, or facility.
-It turns location, shift, site-type, department, and first-week signals from the current HireTea public index into a commute-fit checklist you can use with the active posting.
+It turns location, shift, site-type, department, and first-week signals from the current HireTea published guide set into a commute-fit checklist you can use with the active posting.

 Quick answer